maelvls/kubectl-incluster/README.md

 ## Usecase: telepresence + mitmproxy

-I want to be able to use mitmproxy through a Telepresence `--run-shell` session.
+In order to inspect the egress traffic coming from a Kubernetes controller (here, [cert-manager](https://github.com/jetstack/cert-manager)), I want to be able to use mitmproxy through a Telepresence `--run-shell` session.
 For example, let's imagine you have a cert-manager deployment already running and that you want to see what requests it makes.